juangamella/aicp/README.md

 and once inside the notebook select the kernel: `Kernel -> Change kernel -> .venv`.

-*Note: Before running the above, make sure you're not already inside a virtual environment.
-Run `deactivate` *
+*Note: Before running the above, make sure you're not already inside a virtual environment.*

 ## Running experiments